Jach/lgame/README.md

-wrapper, and when the GC decides to garbage collect that wrapper, you can have it call a custom hook that can clean up the underlying foreign resource unknown to the GC. [cl-sdl2-ttf](https://github.com/Failproofshark/cl-sdl2-ttf), which lgame currently relies on to provide bindings for SDL2-TTF for font rendering, *does* still use finalizers, possibly correctly, and even on underlying SDL objects like surfaces where my preference is to just explicitly free them.
+wrapper, and when the GC decides to garbage collect that wrapper, you can have it call a custom hook that can clean up the underlying foreign resource unknown to the GC. [cl-sdl2-ttf](https://github.com/Failproofshark/cl-sdl2-ttf), which lgame currently [ed: *no longer*] relies on to provide bindings for SDL2-TTF for font rendering, *does* still use finalizers, possibly correctly, and even on underlying SDL objects like surfaces where my preference is to just explicitly free them.